 The next step, in the Positive Retrospection exercise was after Jackie had truly focused on that memory, I had her write down three words, preferably emotions, that describe how it made her feel.
 Her three words were "gratitude", "happiness", and "confident".
 I then asked Jackie to concentrate on these emotions in the coming weeks and to try to focus on events in her life that renewed her feelings of gratitude, happiness, and confidence.

 In this way, she began starting to rebuild her self-image and with these positive focal points.
 By recalling positive experiences Jackie, as well as Greg and Jeremy, were able to reframe the context of the abuse and initiate putting it into perspective.
 This Positive Retrospection exercise reduced Jackie’s, Greg’s and Jeremy’s feelings of shame that resulted from their sexual abuse.

-On this track, we have discussed projection, introjection, and clients who take on the role of a victim in feeling the abuse was their fault.
+In this section, we have discussed projection, introjection, and clients who take on the role of a victim in feeling the abuse was their fault.

-On the next track, we will look at the process of grieving the loss of security; the loss of childhood and the use of the "Story Telling" technique
+In the next section, we will look at the process of grieving the loss of security; the loss of childhood and the use of the "Story Telling" technique.